 Colombian food is very diverse, each region of the country having its own characteristic dishes.
 This wonderful cuisine offers dishes that have been handed down from generation to generation, influenced by not only indigenous Colombian culture, but Spanish, African and Arab cultures as well.
-Colombian food is versatile, rich, full of flavor, colorful and comforting.
+Colombian food is versatile, rich, full of flavour, colourful and comforting.

 Some Colombia tamales variations are: tamales tolimenses, tamales Vallunos, tamales de pescado, tamales de pipian, tamales de Nariño, tamales Santandereanos and there are more.
 One of the secrets for making good tamales is to marinade the meat overnight.